10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • Consult a mortgage broker if you are uncertain

 Buying a home is inherently emotional.
-But emotional decision-making in property.
+But emotional decision-making is a major driver of HDB buying mistakes.
 One of the largest purchases of your life can be extremely costly.

 Common emotional traps: